simeononsecurity/simeononsecurity.ch/content/red-team-course/malleable-c2-and-communication-evasion/index.en.md

 3. A memory scan flags an RWX blob in your process.

 Answer from memory first.
 The explanations are in the Answer Key at the end.
 ______

+## Why Traffic Shape Matters

+Traffic shape matters because detection systems compare headers, timing, paths, and response sizes.
+Legacy profiles copied popular web services and became easy signatures, while random changes reduce repeatability but do not remove attribution.
+Compare two harmless profiles against a local web server and inspect the logs. **Do not impersonate a third party on the public internet.**

+______

 ## Common Mistakes